GurmukhSKharod/React-Spelling-App/README.md

 ### Hackathon & Awards:
 This app was created at the 2023 Chaos Hacks at SFU: https://systemshacks.com/

-This app acheived the "Chaos Chefs" Award, an award given to the group with the greatest potential.
+This app achieved the "Chaos Chefs" Award, an award given to the group with the greatest potential.

 This hackathon had over 110 participants, and 34 unique projects.